Modules

 [("","w00t"),("w","00t"),("w0","0t"),("w00","t"),("w00t","")]

-Let's use a fold to implement searching a list for a sublist.
+Let's use a fold to implement searching a list for a sub list.

 search :: (Eq a) => [a] -> [a] -> Bool